Grand Jury, Petit Jury, and Bench Trials: What’s the Difference?

 As always, there are always some negatives to each option.
 You may not want to pursue a bench trial because of who is determining the verdict.
 The prosecutor also does not have to try nearly as hard to convince the room full of jurors in this case, because there’s only one—the judge.
 Since the judge is the only person determining whether you’re innocent or guilty in a bench trial, the odds of it going in your favor are 50/50.

 If you are facing criminal charges in Central Texas, do not go through the process alone.
 Deciding which type of trial to move forward with is tough, and you should be aware of all the risks involved.
 Deciding on something this big alone could ultimately lead you to a guilty verdict.
-The criminal defense lawyers at Mary Beth Harrell Law Firm in Killeen and Copperas Cove defend clients throughout all of Central Texas, including Temple, Belton, and Waco, as well as Coryell, Bell and McLennan Counties.
+The criminal defense lawyers at Mary Beth Harrell Criminal Defense and DWI Lawyers in Killeen and Copperas Cove defend clients throughout all of Central Texas, including Temple, Belton, and Waco, as well as Coryell, Bell and McLennan Counties.
 Our experienced attorneys will weigh the pros and cons with you and help you determine the best foot forward on which type of trial is right for your case.
 Call our office or submit our contact form today to schedule a consultation.